Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 embodied carbon for laptops is from https://github.com/rarecoil/laptop-co2e

 for a Macbook Pro 14" the embodied carbon is 196.56 kg CO2 eq (i.e. 196560 g) covering a 4 year lifespan.
 This equates to 0.006210865211549674 g/s.
-Say work accoutns for 8 hours a day, 5 days a week, the embodied carbon allocated to work per day is 178.87g/day or 894g /working week.
+Say work accounts for 8 hours a day, 5 days a week, the embodied carbon allocated to work per day is 178.87g/day or 894g /working week.

 We add this for each developer for each day.